rolling-scopes-school/tasks/react/modules/graphiql.md

 - [ ] Buttons for Sign In / Sign Up / Sign Out are everywhere where they should be **5 points**
 - [ ] Client-side validation should be implemented. **10 points**
-- [ ] Upon successful login, the user should be redirected to "Main route" **3 point**
+- [ ] Upon successful login, the user should be redirected to the Main page **3 point**
-- [ ] If user already logged in and he try to reach this routes - he should be redirected to Main route. **2 point**
+- [ ] If the user is already logged in and tries to reach these routes, they should be redirected to the Main page. **2 point**

 ### GraphiQL route - max 50 points
 - [ ] Working editor allowing to edit the query. **15 points**